 Short Description

 Travel through South Africa and Eswatini (Swaziland), combining cultural and wildlife experiences.
 The tour starts with an introduction to South Africa’s most famous township, Soweto, before heading out into the wilderness.
-Once on the road you’ll stop at a Zulu village and experience activities such as hiking, kayaking and rafting before arriving at Kruger National Park for unbelievable wildlife watching.
+Once on the road you’ll stop at a Zulu village and experience activities such as hiking and kayaking before arriving at Kruger National Park for unbelievable wildlife watching.

 Activities & Interests